Serratus Posterior Muscle: Anatomy, Function, and Complications

 The Serratus Posterior Superior muscle (SPS Muscle):

 The SPS muscles begin from the nuchal ligament in the form of a thin tendinous sheet and spinous processes of vertebrae C7-T3.
 The muscle fiber of SPS muscles extends towards the post thoracic cages in an inferolateral direction.
-The Serratus posterior muscle is also associated with the supraspinous ligaments.
+The SP muscle is also associated with the supraspinous ligaments.
 The muscle is inserted onto the posterosuperior part of ribs 2 to 5 in the shape of four fingers like projection and lateral angles.

 The Serratus Posterior Inferior muscles (SPI Muscle):